 But the other features and comfort make the G930 a one-of-kind solution.
 Using the Logitech gaming software you can adjust the equalizer, volume and also mute.
 You can test each of the 7-speakers and assign functions, commands or programs to launch when any of the 3-programmable buttons are pressed.
 I two set for Play and Skip tracks/scenes for my media devices.
 The third is set as a push-to-talk button for voice chat programs like Teamspeak.
 This is a wildly enjoyable feature.
 Under a separate profile I have each of the buttons assigned to launch some my more frequented programs.
 It’s very handy.

-Bottom Line: So the Logitech G930 Headset offers great sound, booming bass (which was surprise), significant positional audio and great clarity even in a game like BF3 where a cacophony of sounds converge and vie for an ear’s attention.
-I was even commended on the mic clarity.
-Battery life will tap out at about 8-10 hours depending on range and usage.
-Speaking of which the range is about average.
-Not as far reahcing as the the Skullcandy set… But it approximately matches that of the Astro A50, Creative Vengeance 2000 and the Creative Tactical Recon 3D.
+As mentioned the range is about average.
+Not as far reaching as the the Skullcandy set.
+But it approximately matches that of the Astro A50, Creative Vengeance 2000 and the Creative Tactical Recon 3D.
 Of those the Creative set is the superior offering with the Astro A50 and the Logitech Unit sharing a heated 2nd place.
 Third I give to Corsair.
 Audio performance is quite amazing on each of these.
 But features and durability hamper the Corsair and A50 set.